exasol/tutorials/tls/doc/tls_introduction.md

 ## The Life Cycle of a TLS Connection

 The following sections will touch the most important aspects of a TLS connection.
-Please note, the details can be very tricky, and for many of the steps there are multiple possible variants — for example, different encryption algorithms can be used.
+Please note, the details can be very tricky, and for many of the steps, there are multiple possible variants — for example, different encryption algorithms can be used.

 ### Initial Connection

 Before TLS comes into play, we need an IP and a TCP connection between the two communication partners.
-That means that a TLS connection first starts via an unsecured connection.
+This means that a TLS connection first starts via an unsecured connection.

 As a consequence, the communication partners need to remember all messages they exchange and verify them later.